musicalculinarists/beautiful-jekyll/about.md

 ### Anika Cheerla

-Resident cool kid, literally the harbinger of the AI revolution, vegetarian, Audacity technician, future metalsmither and embodiment of the singularity, cat fan, and can recite Kanye lyrics on command.
+Resident cool kid, literally the harbinger of the AI revolution, ~~vegetarian~~, Audacity technician, future metalsmither and embodiment of the singularity, cat fan, and can recite Kanye lyrics on command.
 MIT '23!

 ### Sarah Feng
+The cooler resident cool kid, jet propeller, the Deep Life Revelations™ jukebox, would-be cat fan (she's allergic), likely saviour of our world from global warming, and can also recite Kanye lyrics on command.
+Cal '23.
+Go bears!

-Watch [our movie](https://youtu.be/4URMxcg7yQE), Birdsong: A Life, which some critics have said is the greatest movie of all time.
+Also, watch [our movie](https://youtu.be/4URMxcg7yQE), Birdsong: A Life, which some critics have said is the greatest movie of all time.
 Take that, Citizen Kane!